hot-gril/desert-chat/README.md

 # desert-chat
-Desert Chat, easy and secure chat app with a uniquely open and simple design. \
 Read the full design doc [here](https://docs.google.com/document/d/1BORD3gDLjhp_MjSfiBAAVqthWbmlx__7iy-Il8MSCx0/edit?usp=sharing), mainly just the first page.
 It's short.

 Despite the nerd talk, Desert Chat is primarily for average people to use.
 Not everyone cares about privacy, but it won't get in the way.
 Anonymity is not only for privacy but also usability, no dealing with accounts.